 Dr. Rob Bruce joined the Friday Center in 2011, after nineteen years of experience working as a higher education leader in a variety of academic roles.
 Before joining the Friday Center he served as the associate dean for research and continuing innovative education at the University of Texas at Austin.
 Rob earned a bachelor’s degree in English from the University of Texas at Austin and his master’s and doctorate in English from Texas A&M University.
 His scholarship has focused on 19th and 20th century American literature.

-The associate director for Professional Development and Enrichment Programs leads the development and execution of noncredit continuing education programs including evening courses, seminars, lecture series, and professional certificate programs—with an emphasis on interdisciplinary collaborations and extension of the University’s research and resources to a broader community.
+The director for Professional Development and Enrichment Programs leads the development and execution of noncredit continuing education programs including evening courses, seminars, lecture series, and professional certificate programs—with an emphasis on interdisciplinary collaborations and extension of the University’s research and resources to a broader community.

 Annette Madden earned her BA in psychology from UNC-Chapel Hill and her MEd in higher education administration from North Carolina State University.
 Her diverse career in continuing education has included work in health affairs, women’s studies, business, and the performing arts.
 For the past seventeen years she has served as program director of the BRIDGES Academic Leadership for Women program.
 She is the 2007 recipient of UNC-Chapel Hill’s University Award for the Advancement of Women.